Suspect in shootings at Half Moon Bay farms was employee

 Aerial television images Monday showed police officers collecting evidence from a farm with dozens of greenhouses, which appeared to be the location where police found four dead.
 On Tuesday morning, police continued to block off the location.
 There was little visible activity at the second farm.

-California was still reeling Tuesday from an attack on a Lunar New Year celebration in Monterey Park, just outside Los Angeles, that killed 11 and cast a shadow over an important holiday for many Asian-American communities.
+California was still reeling from an attack in Monterey Park, just outside Los Angeles, that killed 11 and cast a shadow over celebrations of Lunar New Year, an important holiday for many Asian American communities.
 Authorities are still seeking a motive for the Saturday shooting.

-“For the second time in recent days, California communities are mourning the loss of loved ones in a senseless act of gun violence," President Joe Biden said Tuesday morning.
+“For the second time in recent days, California communities are mourning the loss of loved ones in a senseless act of gun violence," President Joe Biden said Tuesday.
 “Even as we await further details on these shootings, we know the scourge of gun violence across America requires stronger action.”

 About two hours after first receiving reports of a shooting, a sheriff’s deputy spotted Zhao’s car parked outside a sheriff’s substation in a strip mall and arrested him.

-“He did not actively surrender to us,” Allen said, declining to answer a question on why Zhao had driven to the sheriff substation.
+“He did not actively surrender to us,” Allen said, declining to answer a question on why Zhao had driven there.

-A video of the arrest showed three officers approaching a parked car with drawn weapons.
-Zhao got out of the car, and the officers pulled him to the ground, put him in handcuffs, and led him away.
-A weapon was found in his vehicle, officials said.
+Video showed three officers approaching a parked car with drawn weapons.
+Zhao got out of the car, and the officers pulled him to the ground, put him in handcuffs and led him away.
+A weapon was found in the vehicle, officials said.
 The video was captured by Kati McHugh, a Half Moon Bay resident who witnessed the arrest.

 “We’re still trying to understand exactly what happened and why, but it’s just incredibly, incredibly tragic,” said state Sen. Josh Becker, who represents the area and called it “a very close-knit” agricultural community.